ahilbers/importance_subsampling/README.md

 Running `main.py` requires:
 - Python modules:
   - `Calliope 0.6.6`: A (fully open-source) energy system model generator.
 See [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
 Everything also works with `0.6.5`.
+Other versions have not bee checked, but may still work.
   - basic: `numpy`, `pandas`.
 - Other:
   - `cbc`: open-source optimiser: see [this link](https://projects.coin-or.org/Cbc) for installation.
 Other solvers (e.g. `gurobi`) are also possible -- the solver can be specified in `model_files/model.yaml`.